isomorphicdude/isomorphicdude.github.io/_posts/2024-12-25-disintegration.markdown

 > Note even though $\mathbb{P}$'s construction involves $\theta_{i}$ , we can choose not to include the current $\theta$ in the countable set (usually parameter space $\Theta$ is uncountable).

+---

 ## Example: Conditional Fisher Information

- *We follow the notations above.*
+> This is an exercise from one of the problem sheets.

-Suffice to use the identity (for a fixed $t$)
+...
+The problem reduces to the identity (for a fixed $t$)

 $$
 f_{X}(x;\theta)=f_{X\mid T}(x\mid t;\theta)f_{T}(t;\theta), \quad \forall x \in \{ Tx=t \}
 $$

-To see this, note that for any measurable, non-negative function $g$, by definition of the disintegration, we have:
+To show this identity, note that for any measurable, non-negative function $g$, by definition of the disintegration, we have:

 $$
 \int_{\{ Tx=t \}} g(x) f_{X}(x,\theta) dx = \int_{s\in \mathcal{T}} \int_{\{ Tx=s \}} g(x) f_{X\vert T}(x\ \vert\ s,\theta) f_{T} (s;\theta) \mathbf{1}\{ Tx=t \} ds dx